The partnership of Dr Chhitij Mohan offer all consultations by appointment.

 Post MI visits and support

 Appointments can be booked at Reception or by telephone during the opening hours.
+(Please see our opening and consultation times).
 We also offer an on-line service.
 If you wish to use this service, please ask at reception to register.
 Further details of this service are available in the Do It On Line section of this web site.

 When you contact the surgery to book an appointment you will be offered the first available appointment which can be booked up to 4-weeks ahead.
 The receptionist will ask you for a very brief description of your problem to book you with the appropriate health care professional.